sarahgoh97/main/collated/functional/sarahgoh97.md

             + "Example: " + COMMAND_WORD + " 1 1-1";

     public static final String MESSAGE_ADD_CELL_SUCCESS = "Prisoner %s added to %s.";
     public static final String MESSAGE_FULL_CELL = "Cell %s is already full.
-Here is the map:\n%s";
+Below is the map.";
     public static final String MESSAGE_NON_EXISTENT_CELL = "This cell %s does not exist.
-Here is the map:\n%s";
+Below is the map.";
     public static final String MESSAGE_NOT_PRISONER = "%s is not a prisoner.";
     public static final String MESSAGE_ALREADY_IN_CELL = "%s is already in cell %s";